MCStreetguy/SmartConsole/Docs/references/annotations.md

 ### [`App\Version`](https://github.com/MCStreetguy/SmartConsole/blob/master/Classes/Annotations/Application/Version.php)

-Sets the application version.
+Sets the application version string.

 ### [`App\DebugMode`](https://github.com/MCStreetguy/SmartConsole/blob/master/Classes/Annotations/Application/DebugMode.php)

-Sets the application in debug-mode.
+Run the application in debug-mode.
+This results in more detailled error output including stack traces and some more debugging-related features.

 ### [`App\DisplayName`](https://github.com/MCStreetguy/SmartConsole/blob/master/Classes/Annotations/Application/DisplayName.php)

 Sets the readable form of the application name.
+This gets used on the help page for example.